rahilsh/cab/cab-user/README.md

 # cab

 This project was tested on tomcat 8.0 server.
-Welcome page displays list of available cabs and provides a button to book nearest cab.
+Welcome page displays list of available cabs and provides a button to book the nearest cab.

 Description of APIs